Bonjour-Interactive-Lab/Unity3D-VATUtils/README.md

+# IMPORTANT: README NOT UPDATED
+This repository is under update to support VAT3.0 from sideFX.
+The following readme is outdated and concerns VAT2.1.
+See the VAT 2.X branch for complete informations.

 # VATUtils
 Utils script for using VAT shader form SideFX Labs with VFX Graph Effects For more information on Vertex Animation Texture (VAT) see the [SideFX Labs repository](https://github.com/sideeffects/SideFXLabs)